ctx42/blog/content/post/gtm-2-core-affirm/index.md

 ---
-title: "Crafting Go Testing Module: Step 2 - Core"
+title: "Crafting Testing Module: Step 2 - Core"
 description: In this second installment, we dive into the implementation of my Go Testing Module, starting with the foundational core and affirm packages to bootstrap readable tests for the package itself.
 date: 2025-04-09
 image: cover.jpg